Certificate in Ballet Teaching Studies

 Successful completion of the programme leads to the award of Certificate in Ballet Teaching Studies and eligibility for registration as a teacher with the Royal Academy of Dance.

 The fee is determined by local costs in Australia and includes programme material, tutoring and mentoring, assessments for each module, three visits by a Practical Teaching Supervisor and one Intensive Study Period.

-The fee is payable in 4 instalments over 2 years.
+The fee is payable in 4 installments over 2 years.

-Concessionary entry applications (requiring video submission) is by 1 June 2019.
+Concessionary entry applications (requiring video submission) are due by 1 June 2023.

 If you have any further questions on the CBTS programme please contact: